West Virginia approves major natural gas pipeline permit

 The project will cost between $3 billion and $6.2 billion dollars and involves many different companies, and is thought to be planned for 2022, according to reports.

-Reports also say that the Mountain Valley Pipeline could affect nearly 20,000 feet of streams and 12 acres of wetlands.
+Reports also said that the Mountain Valley Pipeline could affect nearly 20,000 feet of streams and 12 acres of wetlands.